AntonKrug/stick-business-card-mk2-blinky/README.md

 I'm having various variants of the boards and these passives are already pre-populated on some of them.

+# Reset

+The reset signal is not pulled up, in a noisy environment it's recommended to connect a pull-up resistor externally, the signal is exposed on J2 (pin 5) and ISP (pin 1) connectors.

 # Blinky

 The example project is done in CodeVision, however it's simple C project that other compilers (gcc/iar) should be able to use the code easily: